materaj2/HELK_Setup/README.md

 output.logstash:
     hosts: ["HELK IP:5044"]
 ```
-if want to log any service, we can do by use module in /etc/filebeat/modules.d/
+Normally, filebeat in Linux will monitor just only system log, So if you want to log any service, we can do by use module in /etc/filebeat/modules.d/.
+Change it from apache.conf.disable to apache.conf after that restart filebeat.

 3. At HELK, go to /opt/HELK/docker/helk-logstash/pipeline/.
 Create new conf file
 ```